srvaroa/labeler/README.md

 ## Sponsors

-Thanks to [Launchgood](https://github.com/launchgood) for sponsoring this project.

-Please consider supporting the project if your organization is finding it useful, you can do this through [GitHub Sponsors](https://github.com/sponsors/srvaroa).
+Please consider supporting the project if your organization finds it useful, you can do this through [GitHub Sponsors](https://github.com/sponsors/srvaroa).
+Sponsorships also help speed up bug fixes or new features.

+Thanks to [Launchgood](https://github.com/launchgood) and others that preferred to remain private for supporting this project!

 ## Installing